braze-inc/braze-docs/_docs/_developer_guide/platform_wide/banner_cards/integration.md

 ## Analytics

-Braze will automatically handle all impression logging when using the SDK methods to insert banners.
+Braze will automatically handle all impression logging when using the SDK methods to insert Banner Cards.

-If for some reason you need to parse and render the HTML yourself, you can use the following method to track impressions:
+If you need to parse and render the HTML, you can use the following method to track impressions:

-{% alert warning %}
+{% alert important %}
-You likely don't need to customize your integration, so take care in the following steps
+Customization for your integration is likely unnecessary, so consider the following step carefully.
 {% endalert %}

 {% tabs %}